francoism90/hub/README.md

 Hub is a video on demand (VOD) media distribution system that allows users to access to videos, television shows and films.

-> **NOTE:** This is a personal project, do not expect a production ready product.
+> **NOTE:** This is a personal project, please do not expect a production ready product.
 It is mainly intended for learning and testing the latest Laravel features.

 You can fork the project and make your own adjustments based on my changes.